-Students learn to construct a professional poster and to present the poster at a local exhibit or conference.
+Students construct a professional poster and present the poster at the UWP's Social Sciences Poster Conference at the end of the semester.

-In-class Work and Homework (100 points)
+In-class Work and Homework (900 words; 150 points)

 Throughout the term, students will work in class and at home on activities that strengthen specific writing skills.
-These activities include quizzes, drafts, workshops, peer reviews, reading responses, and fieldwork.
-For peer reviews, a complete paper must be submitted; missed peer reviews will lower the final grade on the paper by 20%.
-Field notes and reading responses will be graded and marked for content, organization and coherence, argument and support, style, clarity, grammar, punctuation, and mechanics.
+These activities include workshops, peer reviews, and reading responses.
+For peer reviews, a complete paper must be submitted; missed peer reviews will lower the final grade on the research paper by 20 points.
+Reading responses, which will be graded and marked for content, organization and coherence, argument and support, style, clarity, grammar, punctuation, and mechanics, will total 900 words or more.
+These assignments are weighted as follows: five peer reviews at 10 points apiece; five reading responses at 20 points apiece.